EtienneGrey/etiennegrey/README.md

 ### Glad to see you here!

-I am a native iOS Developer currently working @ Whop HQ 🚀
+I am a native iOS Engineer currently working @ Whop HQ 🚀

 I have a passion for creating beautiful & stunning UI with a strong foundation in Swift, SwiftUI, PostgreSQL, Firebase, Node.js, etc.